 The WeSUP group is useful for sharing tips and ideas on paddleboarding, looking at trips to other locations to try out paddling on rivers etc, coaching opportunities to improve skills, self-rescue or even just getting started.

-Six members took part in a British Canoeing, SUP Safer course on 14 August at the club.
+Six members took part in a British Canoeing, SUP Safer course in August 2022 at the club.
 It was a great chance to improve skills and find out ways for rescue and recovery – highly recommended for those just starting out on their SUP adventure.

 Please note the following:

 All SUP users MUST wear a waist or ankle leash at all times when on their board on the water, along with an approved Buoyancy aid or EN ISO certified Personal Flotation Device (PFD).

 Anyone not complying with this policy will be required to leave the water.